-We’re going to draw over this effect in the Editor, so in order to make sure the draw tool will be opaque (and not cover everything in the image), we need to save the image and open it as an overlay.
+We’re going to draw over this effect in the Editor, so in order to make sure the draw tool will be opaque (and not cover everything in the image), we need to save the image and open it as an graphic.
 You can either export it to your computer, or stash it in Hub for ridiculously easy accessibility.

 Either way, remember the image dimensions, since the canvas you place it on can’t be larger than your image.

 Open a blank canvas by hovering over the Design section on the homepage and clicking the square dimension size.
 Resize your canvas and choose a background color.
 This will make it easier to apply color to the rest of the image.
-Open your picture as an overlay and choose the blend mode Multiply.
+Open your picture as an graphic and choose the blend mode Multiply.

 Open the draw tool and start painting on the colors you want.
 It’s easiest to paint the largest areas first and then layer other colors over the smaller areas.

 To put some finishing touches on the look, you can brighten up teeth and eyes by painting over them in white, or add lipstick and eyeshadow.
-Consider adding People Topper overlays like a hat or a beard.
+Consider adding People Topper graphics like a hat or a beard.
 To finish it off, add a texture (like Papyrus) and then click Apply.